The Swiss Militia System

 Constitution

-The militia system is one of the pillars of Swiss democracy, in addition to direct democracy, federalism and the composition of the government on a broad and stable basis (Konkordanzsystem and Zauberformel).
+The militia system is one of the pillars of Swiss democracy, along with direct democracy, federalism and the composition of the government (Konkordanzsystem and Zauberformel).

 Citizens actively participate in political decision-making in executive bodies at the local level, in the Confederation parliaments (in the National Council (Nationalrat) or the Council of States (Ständerat)), cantons and municipalities, and in numerous committees in municipalities, cantons and at the national level.